The Mutilation of the Herms

 Diocleides allegedly saw the hermokopidae milling around the Theater of Dionysus in the middle of the night before they'd vandalized the statues.
 He had woken up early because he had to walk down to Laurium in southern Attica, some 20 or 25 miles away, to collect a payment from a slave who was working the silver mines there.

 Cover of the paperback version of The Mutilation of the Herms.
-Herodotus Histories, Hamel, Greek Gods, Createspace, True Stories, Mystery, Writing, Version
+Greek History, Short Books, Ancient Mysteries, Greek Gods, Paperback Books, True Stories, How To Know, Amazon Books, Book Club Books

 The Mutilation of the Herms: Unpacking an Ancient Mystery